 Accommodations and Documentation

-Students must provide you with an accommodation letter from SAS in order to receive accommodations for a disability.
-If a student requests accommodations from you without providing proper documentation (e.g., a doctor’s note instead of an official SAS letter), encourage them to contact us to discuss the accommodations or services needed.
+Students must complete the SAS process in order to receive accommodations, which includes providing disability documentation to SAS to be evaluated by a staff member.
+If a student requests accommodations from you without completing the SAS process (e.g., providing you with a doctor’s note), encourage them to contact SAS to discuss the accommodations or services needed.

 SAS does not generally support temporary disabilities, such as extended illness.
 If a student is repeatedly absent and requests accommodations in your course, you may refer them to us to discuss the situation.
 Please be aware that accommodations do not apply retroactively.